 The BC PNP will communicate with the representative indicated in your profile.
-If you decide to change or remove your authorized representative, you must update this information in the My Representative tab in My Dashboard.
+If you decide to change or remove your authorized representative, you must update this information in the My Representative tab on BC PNP Online.
 You are responsible for ensuring your profile is updated to reflect changes in representatives.

 You may only have one representative at any given time.
-If you wish to change your representative during the BC PNP registration and/or application process, you must update the information in the My Representative tab in My Dashboard and submit another use of a representative form allowing your new representative to represent you and allow the BC PNP to disclose information to them.
+If you wish to change your representative during the BC PNP registration and/or application process, you must update the information in the My Representative tab on BC PNP Online and submit another use of a representative form allowing your new representative to represent you and allow the BC PNP to disclose information to them.